 Transition B2:B1.
-Re-authentication is forced any time the Aksv is written by the attached HDCP Transmitter.
+A new authentication is forced any time the Aksv is written by the attached HDCP Transmitter.
+Ainfo is copied from the port value and takes effect, and the port value is cleared to its default value of zero.